-But most ALL of those saves were because a child slipped out of his water wings.
+But almost ALL of those saves were because a child slipped out of his water wings.
 In all cases, the parents were close to their child but distracted.
-The child had quickly and quietly slipped out of the floaties and was silently struggling under water.
+The child had quickly and quietly slipped out of the floaties and was silently struggling underwater.

-Did you know that 90% of all drowning deaths occur within 30 feet of safety?
+Did you know that 90 percent of all drowning deaths occur within 30 feet of safety?

 Thankfully, my lifeguard training course had prepared me to keep a close eye on non-swimmers wearing arm floats.
 I watched those kids like hawks and swore I’d never allow my own children to wear them.

 Here are six reasons you should never put water wings on your child:

 - Water wings are not a U.S. Coast Guard-approved device for swimming.
 Shouldn’t we always use the devices rated safest for our children?

 - The air-filled chambers of floaties pop very quickly.
 It just takes one small puncture for them to deflate.

 - Arm-floaties slip off easily.
 Especially when kids jump off the edge into the water.
 (Water wings+ sunscreen + water = floaties easily sliding off a slippery arm.)

 - Water wings inhibit the ability to learn to swim.